lcsouzamenezes/OpenCatapult/docs/api/api.md

 - [Project Member](project-member.md)
 - [Token](token.md)

+Note: In most of the time, users don't need to access the API endpoints directly.
+They can interact with them via [CLI](../cli.cli.md).

 ## Endpoint Authorization
-Each endpoint could define the needed authorization in order to access them.
+Each endpoint is defined with certain access authorization.
 Following are the authorizations available in the API:
 - `ProjectAccess`: The user is a member in the current project, regardless of its role
 - `ProjectOwnerAccess`: The user is a member with `Owner` role in the current project
 - `ProjectMaintainerAccess`: The user is a member with `Maintainer` or higher role in the current project